arinde/mini-ecommerce/README.md

 First, clone the project repository to your local machine using Git:

 git clone [https://github.com/arinde/mini-ecommerce.git](https://github.com/arinde/mini-ecommerce.git)

-Replace https://github.com/arinde/mini-ecommerce.git with the actual URL of your GitHub repository.

 Navigate to the Project Directory:
 Change into the newly created project directory: